 Letters of Recommendation

 Applicants must provide three letters of recommendation.
 One from a professor/instructor and one from a physician or other healthcare provider.
 The third letter is of the applicant’s choosing.
 The third letter should not be from a personal reference and you should avoid using clinicians you only shadowed as a reference.

 The following admission and enrollment practices are followed.
-(Accreditation Standard A3.15a)

 - Franklin College students and graduates are at an advantage in the admission process.
 Any current Franklin College student or recent graduate (<5 years) that has met all of the standards for admission AND has a CASPA calculated cumulative and BCP GPAs of 3.4 or above will be guaranteed to move onto the interview phase of the admissions process.
 They are still required to submit an application to Franklin College through CASPA.
 Any Franklin College graduate that does not meet the above GPA requirement may still apply through CASPA and be considered for admission to the PA program.
 Additionally, the program gives preference to applicants with: higher cumulative and BCP GPAs, higher Junior/Senior/Grad GPA, more direct patient care hours, a higher quality of patient care hours, higher shadowing hours (and higher number of different specialties shadowed), higher quality personal statements, stronger professional references, stronger mission match

 - Applicants who meet any of the following criteria will receive additional consideration in the admissions process for each criterion met.
 Students must declare on their CASPA application under the Franklin College section that they wish to be considered.

 - Applicant is a graduate of Franklin College.